yumedzi/python-book/basic-types-part-2/tuples.md

 (1,)
 ```

-In fact parences are not needed, they are just for readability:
+In fact parenceses are not needed, they are just for readability:

 ```python